mrets/Operating-Procedures/api-docs/getting-started.md

 ## What is required to use the M-RETS API?

-M-RETS requires that all API users and Sandbox participants be part of a registered organization with a General Subscription in good standing.
+CleanCounts requires that all API users and Sandbox participants be part of a registered organization with a General Subscription in good standing.

 ## How to get started